 - Oral Appliance Therapy must be provided only by a dentist specially trained in sleep disordered breathing including the fabrication and titration of oral appliances.

 - Oral Appliance Therapy is recommended as a first line treatment for patients with mild-moderate sleep apnea and for all patients (including severe Obstructive Sleep Apnea patients) who cannot tolerate to use the CPAP machine.

 *American Academy of Sleep Medicine Report, Feb.
 2006.
 Practice Parameters for the treatment of snoring and obstructive sleep apnea with oral appliances.*

-A CPAP machine is a medical device that delivers continuous positive airway pressure through a facemask or nasal tube attached to a pump, usually placed next to the bed.
+A CPAP machine is a medical device that delivers continuous positive airway pressure through a face mask or nasal tube attached to a pump.
+The machine is usually placed next to the bed.
 The CPAP machine is plugged into any standard electrical outlet and the mask is worn whenever you sleep or nap.
-Proper adjustment of the CPAP mask and machine are vital to achieve maximum clinical benefit and can only be done in a physician’s office.
+Proper adjustment of the CPAP mask and machine are vital to achieve the maximum clinical benefit and can only be done in a physician’s office.

 Reasons for CPAP Intolerance include:

 - Noise from the machine disturbs bed partner

 - Pressure causes pain on tissue and teeth

 - Difficult to use and inconvenient: requires electricity, parts must be cleaned